rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

-# Using RabbitMQ Cluster Kubernetes Operator
+# Using the RabbitMQ Cluster Kubernetes Operator

-## <a id='overview' class='anchor' href='#overview'>Overview</a>
+## <a id='overview' class='anchor' href='#overview'>How to use the RabbitMQ Cluster Kubernetes Operator</a>

-This guide covers how to deploy Custom Resource objects that will be managed by the [RabbitMQ Cluster Kubernetes Operator](./operator-overview.html).
+Use this information to learn how to deploy custom resource objects that are then managed by the [RabbitMQ Cluster Kubernetes Operator](./operator-overview.html).

-If RabbitMQ Cluster Kubernetes Operator is not installed, see the [installation guide](./install-operator.html).
-For instructions on getting started quickly, see the [quickstart guide](./quickstart-operator.html).
+If the RabbitMQ Cluster Kubernetes Operator is not installed at this point, refer to [installing the RabbitMQ Cluster Operator in a Kubernetes Cluster](./install-operator.html) now.
+For instructions on getting started quickly, refer to the [quickstart](./quickstart-operator.html) information.

-This guide is structured in the following sections:
+This following information is structured into these sections:

 * [Confirm Service Availability](#service-availability)
 * [Apply Pod Security Policies](#psp)